COVID-19 cases at the 2022 Winter Olympics and 2022 Winter Paralympics: Background

 On 31 July 2015, Beijing was selected as the host city of the 2022 Winter Olympics, officially the XXIV Olympic Winter Games, during the 128th IOC Session in Kuala Lumpur, Malaysia.
 It was elected over Almaty.
 The games were the second Olympic Games to be held in China following Beijing 2008 (Summer).
-As a result, Beijing will also be the first city to host both the Summer and the Winter Games for the Olympics and Paralympics.
+As a result, Beijing was also the first city to host both the Summer and the Winter Games for the Olympics and Paralympics.

 On 1 December 2019, the first known case of coronavirus disease 2019 (COVID-19), a novel virus caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), was identified in Wuhan.
 The virus has since spread to other parts of the host country and around the world, becoming the COVID-19 pandemic, one of the deadliest pandemics in history.

 During the 2020 Tokyo Summer Olympics, there were 464 COVID-19 cases linked to the games.
 Despite the strict COVID-19 containment efforts including bubbles and claims of being the safest sporting event, the Beijing Winter Olympics reported only 27 fewer cases than the similar scale event during the 2020 Tokyo Summer Olympics, which had less stringent COVID-19 containment measures.